 This provides the surviving partner with the funds to pay back the mortgage, thus allowing them to stay in the family home without the worry of having to meet potentially unaffordable mortgage repayments.

-It is important to note that with joint cover the plan would payout once and then terminate.
-In other words, the plan would payout on the death of the first partner and then the remaining partner would have no life insurance remaining (the plan only pays out on ‘first event’).
+It is important to note that with joint cover the plan would pay out once and then terminate.
+In other words, the plan would pay out on the death of (usually) the first partner and then the remaining partner would have no Life Insurance remaining if they still needed it for other liabilities.

-It is possible to take out separate cover for each partner.
-This means that the remaining partner would still have their life cover in place if their partner were to pass away, which could be used for additional family protection.
-It usually costs around 10 to 15 per cent extra to have two separate plans relative to one joint policy.
+It is possible to take out separate cover for each partner so that the remaining partner would still have their life cover in place if their partner were to pass away.
+This could be used for additional family protection, for example.

 It usually costs around 10-15% extra to have two separate plans relative to one joint policy, but as a result of paying a few pounds extra a month you effectively double the payout you’ll receive.